-Figure 9-24 - MTDi/MT_A_Sk Process
+Figure 9-24 - MTDi/MT_A_Sk process

-TTL check process
+TTL check process:

-TTL check process drops all MPLS-TP packets with TTL = 0 by default (MI_DS_MP_Type set to none).
+For LSP and pseudowire MIPs, the TTL check process examines the TTL field in the MTDi_AI_D traffic unit.
+The TTL check process drops all MPLS-TP packets with TTL = 0 by default (MI DS MP Type set to none).

-When MI_DS_MP_Type is set to MIP, TTL check process drops only user data MPLS-TP packets with TTL = 0 while OAM packets with TTL = 0 are not dropped in this process and forwarded.
+When MI_DS_MP_Type is set to MIP, the TTL check process drops only user data MPLS-TP packets with TTL = 0 while OAM packets with TTL = 0 are not dropped in this process and forwarded.

-When the MI_DS_MP_Type is set to MEP, TTL check process does not block any MPLS-TP packet with TTL = 0: all MPLS-TP packets with TTL = 0 are forwarded.
+When the MI_DS_MP_Type is set to MEP, the TTL check process does not block any MPLS-TP packets with TTL = 0: all MPLS-TP packets with TTL = 0 are forwarded.

-$NOTE - The MI_DS_MP_Type$ parameter should be properly configured by the EMF on the basis of the MPLS-TP connection configuration within the node and not exposed to the operator as a configuration parameter of the Equipment Management Interface.
+NOTE - The MI_DS_MP_Type parameter should be properly configured by the EMF on the basis of the MPLS-TP connection configuration within the node and not exposed to the operator as a configuration parameter of the equipment management interface.
 Examples of MI_DS_MP_Type configuration are described in Appendix I.